effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

 As you can see above, the small objects are no longer highlighted.

-In the `VideoWriter` store the image that shows the objects that are detected.
+In the `VideoWriter` store the image that shows the objects that are detected (see the "Foreground" window above).
 <!-- - We could save the detected foreground, e.g. `clean` in the event loop.
 Just use `video << clean;`.-->